History

 Horticulturally, Klein was an avid plant collector, developer of new varieties (he introduced more than 60 new varieties to cultivation) and he constantly scoured the planet for new plants to test in the Kentucky climate.
 He was mentor to many individuals starting out in the nursery and landscape business as evidenced by the Theodore Klein Plant Award program which was started in 1998 to honor Klein and promote superior landscape and garden plants for the region.

 Almost immediately following Klein’s death in 1998 (at the age of 93) development pressures began to threaten the property.
-Recognizing the unique attributes of Yew Dell, a board of community volunteers raised the funds to purchase the property, and then began the longer term plan to restore Yew Dell and share its treasures with the public.
+Recognizing the unique attributes of Yew Dell, a board of community volunteers raised the funds to purchase the property, and then began the longer-term plan to restore Yew Dell and share its treasures with the public.
 The unique nature of the property was further recognized by The Garden Conservancy, a national non-profit dedicated to saving America’s most unique gardens.
 The Conservancy named Yew Dell a Preservation Project, at the time one of only nine such projects in the nation.
 In 2010 Yew Dell was added to the National Register of Historic Places and was named by Horticulture Magazine as one of the nation’s top Destination Gardens.

-Starting in 2002 with a small board and a staff of a half-time office worker, Yew Dell Botanical Gardens is now a thriving institution with an international reputation for excellence in horticulture display, research and education as well as an ambitious annual slate of community events.
+Starting in 2002 with a small board and a staff of one half-time office worker, Yew Dell Botanical Gardens is now a thriving institution with an international reputation for excellence in horticulture display, research and education as well as an ambitious annual slate of community events.

 The Gardens – Klein developed gardens that covered a wide range of styles.
 Formal topiary gardens, a traditional English Walled Garden and Yew Dell’s signature Serpentine Garden provided a ready palette for new plant evaluation.
 Today, most of the gardens have been rehabilitated and serve as trials for the endless supply of new plant varieties tested by Yew Dell staff.
 Several new gardens have been added to expand display opportunities and to provide additional plant evaluation capacity.